Harvard Summer School complies with the following federal and state guidelines.

 - Any regular publication sponsored by a group that uses Harvard in its title that receives permission from the dean of students.

-- Explicit permission of the dean of students that is given to a group before the group can give permission to a third party to use the Harvard name or to imply connection with the Summer School or the University.
+- Explicit permission from the dean of students that is given to a group before the group can give permission to a third party to use the Harvard name or to imply connection with the Summer School or the University.

 In all instances, the proper version of the logo and shield must be obtained from the Office of Communications and Marketing.